ptrgags/nested-mazes/logbook.md

 * Finish generating GLB files and tileset
 * Make a CesiumJS viewer
 * Figure out how to generate the solution paths

+# 2022-05-26 GLB output

+Today I at least got the program outputing (nearly) valid GLBs.
+The main thing left is to finish computing the matrix for each tile.
+Then I need to try it in CesiumJS and see if there's anything semantically wrong with the output.

+Next Steps:

+* Figure out correct matrix translations
+* Generate solution paths
+* Make a CesiumJS viewer